Paul Kilfoil's World of Travel, Technology & Sport

 Was it worth it?
 In hindsight, perhaps not ... the palace is vast, with rooms, courtyards, chambers, pavilions and terraces that seem to go on for ever.
 The Harem, rather than being the area where the Sultan housed his bevy of loose women, was where all the women of the court lived.
 This included the Sultan's wives, daughters, their attendant maids and all of his concubines, plus the eunuchs who looked after the lot of them (or kept them in line, depending on your point of view).
 But it was just a rambling collection of rooms and not overly interesting.
 No loose women at all were in evidence (unless you count the Western girls in their tight shorts and skimpy tops).

 We spent the morning at the Grand Bazaar, a centuries-old market that carries with it a reputation for thievery, skulduggery and relentlessly persistent carpet salesmen.
 But, in fact, it was nothing like that.
 The Grand Bazaar is just a very old shopping mall, no different from shopping malls the world over except that it isn't modern and glitzy.
-There are multiple corridors and passages, most of them narrow and we got hopelessly lost several times.
-I kept waiting for carpet salesmen to pop out of their shops and try to entice us in for tea (followed by a carpet), but it never happened.
+There are multiple corridors and passages, most of them narrow, and we got hopelessly lost several times.
+I kept waiting for carpet salesmen to pop out of their shops and try to entice us in for tea (and a carpet), but it never happened.
 Nobody seemed interested in us.
 Perhaps we looked too travel-weary and weatherbeaten after four weeks in Türkiye?
 We exited the Grand Bazaar and retired to a diner on the street outside, where we enjoyed an excellent vegetarian meal cooked on the spot by a bevy of smiling ladies.

-[Tuesday 4 July 2023 : Cape Town, South Africa]
+[Tuesday 4 July 2023 : Cape Town, South Africa] And then we were home ...
+Next stop Japan in 2024!

 © Paul Kilfoil, 2024